fastsurvey/backend/README.md

 ## Development

+- install the python version noted in `.python-version` via `pyenv`
+- install the poetry version noted in the `Dockerfile`
+- install dependencies via `poetry install --remove-untracked`
 - specify your environment variables in a `.env` file
-- install dependencies via `poetry install --remove-untracked`
 - run tests via `./scripts/test`
 - run in development mode via `./scripts/develop`